 You will need the following:

 - Internet access

 - Use a picture to elicit Henry VIII.
 In small groups students brainstorm what they know about him.
-Feedback to open class.
+Get some feedback in open class.

-- Elicit/ teach the names of the wives and what happened to them.
+- Elicit or teach the names of the wives and what happened to them.
 It doesn't matter if the students don't know about them already.